 Reduces the need for medication, forceps, vacuum extraction and cesareans

 Reduces the mother’s request for pain medication and/or epidurals

 Why use a Doula?

 Women have complex needs during childbirth and the weeks that follow.
-In addition to medical care and the love and companionship provided by their partners, women need consistent, continuous reassurance, comfort, encouragement and respect.
-They benefit from individual care based on their circumstances and preferences.
-Doulas are prepared to provide physical (non-medical), emotional, and informational support to women and their partners during labour and birth, as well as to families in the weeks following childbirth.
-Doulas offer a loving touch, positioning and comfort measures that make childbearing women and families feel nurtured and cared for.
+In addition to medical care provided by the midwives and Dr’s, and the love and companionship provided by their partners, women need consistent continuous reassurance, encouragement and respect.
+Doulas provide physical (non-medical), emotional support to women and their partners during labour and birth.
+Doulas offer a loving touch, and use positioning and comfort measures that we have seen can help women during labour.